jzombie/rich-cms/md-content/4. Uncategorized/Quotes.md

 # Quotes

+> "Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing." ~ Pele

 > "You are the average of the five people you spend the most time with." ~ Jim Rohn

 > "Plus ça change, plus c’est la même chose (The more things change, the more they stay the same)." ~ Jean-Baptiste Alphonse Karr